-The terms of each restricted stock award are set forth in a written award agreement between each director and us, which we intend will generally provide for vesting after one year of continued service as a director, prorated as necessary to account for changes in Board service, (or, in the case of the first award, continued service through January 14, 2016), subject, in either case, to acceleration upon a change in control.
+Pursuant to the director compensation policy, we also granted an annual award of restricted stock with a grant date fair value of \$55,000 to each non-employee director who receives cash compensation.
+The terms of each restricted stock award are set forth in a written award agreement between each director and us, which we intend will generally provide for vesting after one year of continued service as a director, prorated as necessary to account for changes in Board service, subject, in either case, to acceleration upon a change in control.
 Directors elected or appointed, or those who leave Board service mid quarter will receive a prorated portion of the annual retainer and the annual award, in each case adjusted to reflect his or her period of service.
-In connection with the initial public offering, we also issued 21.041 additional shares of restricted stock to each of Messrs.
-Brightbill and Twomey outside of the director compensation policy.